switer/chainjs/README.md

 chainjs
 =======

-Chaining of functions call to resolve the problem of javascript async callback handle
+Chaining of functions call to resolve the problem of javascript async callback handling.

 ## Install